-Danish co-writer/director Carl Theodor Dreyer’s creepy and compelling first sound film from 1932 tells the haunting tale of a callow, supernatural-obsessed drifter called Allan Gray (Julian West), who arrives by night at a lonely secluded riverside inn near the remote village of Courtempierre, Loiret, in France.
+Danish co-writer/ producer/ director Carl Theodor Dreyer’s creepy and compelling first sound film from 1932 tells the haunting tale of a callow, supernatural-obsessed drifter called Allan Gray (Julian West), who arrives by night at a lonely secluded riverside inn near the remote village of Courtempierre, Loiret, in France.

 During the night an old man enters his room and tells him ‘she must not die’.
 One of the old man’s daughters, Léone (Sybille Schmitz), has been bitten by a vampire and is dying.
 So Gray and Leone’s sister Gisèle (Rena Mandel) must find the vampire – a dead woman called Marguerite Chopin buried in a grave in the cemetery – open the grave and drive a stake through her body to break the curse and save Léone.

 Though battling its obviously low budget, sound problems and the lead actor and most of the cast being non-professional performers, Dreyer imaginatively achieves an extremely atmospheric vampire movie.
 It is gleamingly and excitingly photographed by Rudolph Maté and Louis Née, with its strange-looking images achieved simply enough by placing a thin gauze in front of the lens as a filter.

 The resulting eerie dreamlike atmosphere is virtually untroubled by plot or dialogue in the spare and spartan screenplay by Christen Jul and Dreyer.
 This might seem an artistic decision, but, though it is Dreyer’s first talkie, it was originally shot as a silent and only later half-dubbed with voice-overs, and scored by Wolfgang Zeller.